brillout/wildcard-api/docs/faq.md

 The whole power of the backend is at your disposal while developing your frontend.
 For example,
 you can use any SQL/ORM you want to retrieve and mutate data.
-That's more powerful than GraphQL.
+That's more powerful than GraphQL queries.

-The distinctive difference is that, from the perspective of a third party, your API is set in stone whereas, from the perspective of your frontend development, you can modify your own API at will.
+The difference is that,
+from the perspective of a third-party developer, your API is set in stone whereas, from the perspective of your frontend development, you can modify your own API at will.

+That's why you should use GraphQL (or REST level-5) if your API is meant to be used by third-party developers and RPC otherwise.

 <br/>